shnbwmn/awesome-portable/README.md

 Create a [pull request](https://github.com/shnbwmn/awesome-portable/pulls) to add links | Start an [issue](https://github.com/shnbwmn/awesome-portable/issues) for corrections or discussions | [Contribution Guidelines](https://github.com/shnbwmn/awesome-portable/blob/master/Contribute.md)

 **_Portability:_** [:package:](https://www.portablefreeware.com/about.php) [:floppy_disk:](http://portableapps.com/about/what_is_a_portable_app)
-* No installation required (can be extracted [:package:](https://www.portablefreeware.com/index.php?id=2764) or files copied from an installation)
+* No installation required (can be extracted [:package:](https://www.portablefreeware.com/index.php?id=2764) or files copied from an installation).
-* Runs self-contained
+* Runs self-contained.
-* Saves main settings to program directory (not user/home directory, AppData or registry)
+* Saves main settings to program directory (not user/home directory, AppData or registry).
-* Doesn't require third-party dependencies (with some exceptions, like .NET or Visual C++, or admin rights)
+* Doesn't require third-party dependencies (with some exceptions, like .NET or Visual C++, or admin rights).
-* *Stealth:* leaves no traces in the registry or filesystem (no leftovers)
+* *Stealth:* leaves no traces in the registry or filesystem (no leftovers).
-* The first four are fundamental; stealth is optional, though ideal
+* The first four are fundamental; stealth is optional, though ideal.

 **_Note on icons:_**
 * **[PortableApps](http://portableapps.com/)** :floppy_disk: - packaged in [PAF format](http://portableapps.com/development/portableapps.com_format), perhaps in addition to native portability, or link to PA site/forum.